jeircul/azure-policy-aliases/.github/actions/az-login/readme.md

 2. Gets the federated token from environment variables.
 3. Invokes a web request to retrieve the JWT token.
 4. Uses `Connect-AzAccount` to perform the authentication.
+5. Uses `az login` to perform authentication for AZ CLI if specified.

 ## How to use